wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

    ## Executing make

-1. Navigate to a folder that doesn't contain a makefile.
+1. Navigate to a folder that doesn't contain a Makefile.

    <pre><strong>make</strong></pre>

    The message:

-   <pre>make: *** No targets specified and no makefile found.
+   <pre>make: *** No targets specified and no Makefile found.
 Stop.</pre>

    "targets" are executable or object files to be made by the program.

-1. Navigate to a folder containing a makefile.
+1. Navigate to a folder containing a Makefile.

-1. Executing the make program without a parameter causes the program to process a file specifically named "makefile" in the same directory folder where the program is invoked.
+1. Executing the make program without a parameter causes the program to process a file specifically named "Makefile" (usually with the capital M) in the same directory folder where the program is invoked.

    <pre><strong>make</strong></pre>

    ### Multiple make files

-1. If you create more than one makefile, create a different directory to store each or specify the specific makefile name:<a href="#[5]">[5]</a>
+1. If you create more than one Makefile, create a different directory to store each or specify the specific Makefile name:<a href="#[5]">[5]</a>

-   <pre><strong>make -f makefile1</strong></pre>
+   <pre><strong>make -f Makefile1</strong></pre>

 1. For a full list of options: